cjcrosley/virtual-futures-project/step1.md

 The exponent variables Room, Block, and Community represent specific numbers of iterations with Room being the first after Cell, followed by Block, and lastly Community.
 These variables are additive, so Block Exponent represents the number of iterations required to get to one from the lower step:

-- Room Exponent: the number of iterations to go from Cell to Room
+- Room Exponent: the number of iterations to go from Cell to Room.
+Use 2.
-- Block Exponent: the number of iterations to go from Room to Block
+- Block Exponent: the number of iterations to go from Room to Block.
+Use 4.
-- Community Exponent: the number of iterations to go from Block to Community
+- Community Exponent: the number of iterations to go from Block to Community.
+Use 3.

-To find the total Y-axis dimension of the Community, we need to add the successive exponents to reach it:
+To find the total Y-axis dimensions of the Block and Community modules, we need to add the successive exponents to reach it:

 $$
+Block\ YAxis\ Dim. = Cell\ Prime \times Base ^ {Room+Block}
+$$
+$$
 Community\ YAxis\ Dim. = Cell\ Prime \times Base ^ {Room+Block+Community}
 $$

-In Grasshopper, it looks like this:
+In Grasshopper, calculating the Community dimensions looks like this:

 ![](images/Community Dimensions1.png)